 ● I worked as a research professional at the Quebec Centre for Biodiversity Science based at Université de Montreal from 2015-2019.
 My main role is to provide genomics and bioinformatics support on biodiversity related projects.
 As such, I collaborate on several projects, in addition to working on some of my own research questions!

-● My interests are in evolution, genetics, genomics and ecology.
+● My interests are in evolution, genomics, transcriptomics and ecology.
 More specifically, in the genomic basis of adaptation and the fundamental mechanisms underlying the origin and evolution of genome architecture.
-Although, I mainly work with photosynthetic organisms these days, I am still excited to hear/discuss and collaborate with my old fish colleagues!
+I have worked on several organisms, but mainly lake whitefish during my PhD, and wild and cultivated sunflowers during my postdoc.

-● I worked in Loren Rieseberg’s group as a postdoctoral fellow at the University of British Columbia in Vancouver from 2010 to 2014.
+● From 2010 to 2014, I worked in Loren Rieseberg’s group as a postdoctoral fellow at the University of British Columbia in Vancouver.
 I analyzed large datasets of next generation sequencing data (454 and Illumina) to identify the nature of species boundaries in wild sunflowers (Helianthus spp).
 (Genomics of Sunflowers adaptation)

 ● I did my PhD from 2006 to 2010 with Louis Bernatchez in Quebec City on the adaptive divergence of lake whitefish (Coregonus clupeaformis).
 (Whitefish speciation)